ktsintotas/Bag-of-Tracked-Words/README.md

 Note that the Bag-of-Track-Words approach is a research code.
 The authors are not responsible for any errors it may contain. **Use it at your own risk!**

-# Conditions of use
+## Conditions of use
 Bag-of-Track-Words is free of license terms.

-# Related publication
+## Related publication
 The details of the algorithm are explained in the [following publication](https://ieeexplore.ieee.org/document/8633405):

-Probabilistic Appearance-Based Place Recognition Through Bag of Tracked Words Konstantinos A. Tsintotas, Loukas Bampis, and Antonios Gasteratos IEEE Robotics and Automation Letters, Vol. 4, No. 2, Pgs.
+Probabilistic Appearance-Based Place Recognition Through Bag of Tracked Words<br/>
+Konstantinos A. Tsintotas, Loukas Bampis, and Antonios Gasteratos<br/>
+IEEE Robotics and Automation Letters, Vol. 4, No. 2, Pgs.
 1737 - 1744 (April 2019)

 If you use this code, please cite: